fastly/kvstore-benchmarks/README.md

 ![Screenshots](screenshot_single_pop.png)

-Please feel free to reach out to Kay (sawada@fastly.com), if there is any question.
+Please feel free to reach out to @remore in an issue if there are any questions.

 ## Note